mrwatson-de/fmSyntaxColorizer/README.md

   - With `*/*/**` (*) your attention is drawn to commented out comments, for example, in broken custom functions.
     - (*) that's two block comments `/*` `/*` between two wildcard asterisks `*`...`*`- tricky!
 - Version 1.5 added MBS options to use variable checking in scripts longer than 500 lines [:-)]
+- Versions 1.6 thru 1.12 have continued to improve fmSyntaxColorizer and keep it up to date with all the latest FM-changes and MBS goodies (not an easy task! :D)
 - See the [CHANGES](Changes.md) file for more

 One thing, however, won't change...